HCLIMcom/CMIPtoHCLIM/README.md

 # CMIPtoHCLIM
-Converts NetCDF data from CMIP models to grib format to be used as forcing for HCLIM Initial development by Oskar Landgren, oskar.landgren@met.no & Andreas Dobler, andreas.dobler@met.no
+Converts NetCDF data from CMIP models to grib format to be used as forcing for HCLIM.

+Initial development by Oskar Landgren, oskar.landgren@met.no & Andreas Dobler, andreas.dobler@met.no

 The idea here is to produce grib files of the same format as the ERA-Interim forcing used by Harmonie